marionettejs/backbone.marionette/docs/marionette.region.md

 });
 var layoutView = new AppLayoutView();
 layoutView.render();
+// you can access your region by its name layoutView.menu.show(new MenuView());
-layoutView.getRegion('menu').show(new MenuView());
+// also with the getRegion method layoutView.getRegion('menu').show(new MenuView());
-// or with a more concise syntax layoutView.showChildView('content', new MainContentView())
+// or in this case reference and show it with the showChildView method layoutView.showChildView('content', new MainContentView())
 ```